 Where's the support?

-Obviously, a free service is not going to provide any level of support, will not be concerned about spotty performance and has no reason to apologize for any unplanned or planned downtime.
+Obviously, a video conferencing service is not going to provide any level of support, will not be concerned about spotty performance and has no reason to apologize for any unplanned or planned downtime.
 It is what it is.
-Clearly a major difference, StarLeaf offers 24x7 support to its customers, it is failsafe with full redundancy, has data centers all over the world and unlike a free service StarLeaf offers complete security for all calls.
+Clearly a major difference, StarLeaf offers global support via its network of support centers in the UK, US, and Hong Kong, it is failsafe with full redundancy, has data centers all over the world and unlike a free service StarLeaf offers complete security for all calls.

 Clunky vs. easy to use

-There you have it, if you are not concerned about performance and reliability, and you do not care to have a robust and feature rich solution, then 'free' may well work for your business.
-On the other hand, if these are concerns for you and you are considering video enabling your teams, mobile workers, a line of business or just a few conference rooms call or email firstname.lastname@example.org for a demonstration.
+There you have it, if you are not concerned about performance and reliability, and you do not care to have a robust and feature rich solution, then 'free' video may well work for your business.
+On the other hand, if these are concerns for you and you are considering video enabling your teams, mobile workers, a line of business or just a few conference rooms then get in touch for a demonstration.